Solicitation Letter Template for the Philippines

 - Permit Requirements: Check local government requirements for solicitation permits in your area

-- Financial Details: Prepare transparent breakdown of needed resources or funding amount
+- Financial Details: Prepare a transparent breakdown of needed resources or funding amount

-- Contact Information: Include multiple ways to reach your organization and designated point person
+- Contact Information: Include multiple ways to reach your organisation and a designated point person

-- Supporting Documents: Collect relevant certificates, permits, and program documentation
+- Supporting Documents: Collect relevant certificates, permits, and programme documentation

 What should be included in a Solicitation Letter?

-- Official Letterhead: Organization's name, complete address, and registration details
+- Official Letterhead: Organisation's name, complete address, and registration details

 - Purpose Statement: Clear description of fundraising objectives and specific use of solicited resources

-- Legal Authorization: SEC registration number and local government permit reference
+- Legal Authorisation: SEC registration number, board approval, and local government permit reference

 - Financial Transparency: Detailed breakdown of target amount and intended allocation

-- Time Period: Specific dates for the solicitation campaign and fund utilization
+- Time Period: Specific dates for the solicitation campaign and fund utilisation

-- Beneficiary Details: Names or descriptions of intended recipients or projects
+- Beneficiary Details: Names or descriptions of intended recipients or programmes

 - Accountability Clause: Statement on reporting and documentation of received donations

-- Contact Information: Official signatories, organization representatives, and their roles
+- Signature Block: Official signatories, organisation representatives, and their roles who sign the letter

 What's the difference between a Solicitation Letter and an Engagement Letter?

-- Purpose and Intent: Solicitation Letters request donations or support for charitable causes, while Engagement Letters establish professional service relationships and terms
+- Purpose and Intent: Solicitation Letters request donations, gifts, or support for charitable causes, while Engagement Letters establish professional service relationships and terms

 - Legal Requirements: Solicitation Letters need local government permits and often SEC validation; Engagement Letters focus on service terms and professional obligations